MeerabRafeeque/LocalRepo/README.md

-# this is a new local reposiory.
+# this is a new local repository.